 After “shedding” 5 lbs of matted fur, he’s loving his new life-style!

 According to Serrano, “Sinbad is doing quite well!
 For a while I was concerned that he would never be able to jump into bed without using pet stairs, because when I first brought him home his rear legs were weak and a bit atrophied.
 But he’s shown to be perfectly capable of jumping into bed and onto my dining room table.”

 Sinbad has the purrfect spot in his furever home to sunbathe.
 The kitchen table is next to a large picture window, and allows the sunbeams to stream in.

 He greets his rescuer each day with cuddles, just like during his first days as a foster.

 The family has had to “work to get him accustomed to getting brushed.
 He can be very fussy about it.
 His favorite brush is a pink beauty brush that is good for working through tangles, but he loves the massage it gives him.”

 He gets along really well with the cats at the office, and has even shared his bed with a dog.
-Maybe Sinbad will have a new friend in the house?
+Maybe Sinbad the survivor will have a new friend in the house?
 Only time will tell!
 Follow him on Instagram for all daily…smiles? =)